 Teachers said he didn’t draw enough heads and experts note that he copied traditional paintings rather than create his own work.

-In his book Mein Kampf, or My Fight in English, Adolf Hitler said he aspired to be an artist in his youth in Vienna, Austria.
+In his book Mein Kampf, Adolf Hitler said he aspired to be an artist in his youth in Vienna, Austria.
 Twice he failed to gain entry into the Academy of Fine Arts Vienna, once each in 1907 and 1908.
 The future dictator was 18 at the time.

 The faculty at the school said Hitler's works were "utterly devoid of rhythm, color, feeling, or spiritual imagination."
 They likened Hitler's paintings to mere architect sketches with precise detail but no more than that.

 One of the art teachers there suggested the young Hitler go to architecture school.
 The young man rebuffed the suggestion.
 He would have to retake his secondary school classes where he dropped out, an option he did not like.

 After that failure, Hitler spent time among artist cafes in Vienna.
 He hoped one of the masters there would take him in and teach him.
 No one offered.
 The youth tried to make ends meet by drawing hundreds of postcards, but the business venture failed.